HackerEarth/engineering.hackerearth.com/_posts/2013-06-05-scheduling-emails-with-celery-in-django.md

         # Contains the return value of the task (None in our case)

 <br>
+All this replaced the cron jobs, custom scripts and some manual tasks with a robust task (email) scheduling mechanism.
+This also lays the foundation for triggering many other types of tasks on top of django-celery architecture set up by me.
+And this will certainly make us more efficient and help us to focus on other core products, while tasks are performed asynchronously and we can enjoy the awesome weather on a fine day! :)

 P.S.
 I am an undergraduate student at IIT Roorkee.
 Reach out to me at shubham@hackerearth.com for any suggestion, bug or improvement.
 You can find me